 -Leslie Knipe, Azure Hill Winery

 “Undeniable talented singer-songwriter Dino DiNicolo, … as part of the upcoming Vancouver International Jazz Festival, takes the road much less travelled and walks it alone on his second album, ‘New Day Baby’.
-He plays all the music, meaning mostly an electric, five-string bass guitar, approached percussively…with the singer’s tenor working casually against decending bass lines…a couple of songs, like the incantory ‘Thirsty’, exhibit something like Caribbean soul.
+He plays all the music, meaning mostly an electric, five-string bass guitar, approached percussively…with the singer’s tenor working casually against descending bass lines…a couple of songs, like the incantory ‘Thirsty’, exhibit something like Caribbean soul.
 Ultimately, it’s hard to pin down this North Vancouver artist’s influences, or where his sound might sit in today’s musical megaverse.
 And sometimes that’s a good thing in itself.”

 -Ken Eisner, The Georgia Straight.